-Starting at 6th level, you can use your action to teleport up to 30 feet toward an intersection of four spaces that you can see see.
+Starting at 6th level, you can use your action to teleport up to 30 feet toward a point you can see.
 When you do so, you designate each space adjacent to the target point with number 1-4, rolling a d4 and appearing in that space.
 Each creature within 5 feet of the space where you appear takes force damage equal to your warlock level.
 If you appear in a space occupied by a solid object or creature, you are immediately shunted to the nearest unoccupied space that you can occupy; both you and the object or creature take force damage equal to your warlock level.
 The damage to you cannot be resisted or reduced in any way.